temporalio/features/features/query/successful_query/README.md

 # Successful workflow query completion
-A workflow query completes successfully if a worker running the respective workflow is available and responsive, the workflow query matches the supported workflow query signature amd the state of the workflow is compatible with the workflow query options.
+A workflow query completes successfully if a worker running the respective workflow is available and responsive, the workflow query matches the supported workflow query signature and the state of the workflow is compatible with the workflow query options.

 Each scenario in this folder should start a workflow and issue a well known query against it.